ttngocthao/testing/blog/color-gradients-for-your-next-design-project.md

 date: 2020-05-23T16:56:30.362Z
 title: Color Gradients For Your Next Design Project
-shortIntro: Software and design company Itmeo has created a useful online tool called WebGradients – a free collection of 180 linear gradients that you can use as content backdrops in any part of your website.
-You can download a .PNG version of each gradient and copy their CSS3 cross-browser codes.
-Sketch and Photoshop packs are available as well.
-Here are some of our favourites from the collection.
+shortIntro: Software and design company Itmeo has created a useful online tool called WebGradients – you can use as content backdrops in any part of your website.
 thumbnailImg: /images/blog/gradient-pastel-color-pallete-vector-background.jpg
 paragraph:
   - paragraphHeading: Lady Lips